no0ne228/DeepOS/README.md

 Open in fullscreen for the best experience.

-For now you can run it only with your browser.
+For now you can run it only with your browser [here](https://kolibriking.github.io/DeepOS/index.html).

 ## Errors